derbyjs/derby-site/md/docs/derby-0.6/views/template-syntax/blocks.md

 # Unbound and bound

 Bindings are created by default for all template expressions.
-To render an initial value only and and not create bindings, the `{{unbound}}` block may be wrapped around a template section.
+To render an initial value only and not create bindings, the `{{unbound}}` block may be wrapped around a template section.
 Bindings can be toggled back on with a `{{bound}}` block.

 ```derby
 {{unbound}}